camilamdaniels/MOOCTextEditor/README.md

 # MOOCTextEditor
 Hello!

-I added autocomplete and spelling suggestion functionality to this desktop text editor.
+I added autocomplete, file upload, Flesch reading ease scoring and spelling suggestion functionality to this desktop text editor.
 This was an assignment for a UC San Diego/ Duke University [MOOC](https://www.coursera.org/learn/data-structures-optimizing-performance#syllabus) I completed in 2018.

 Here are a few screenshots of this project.